gabrielpintop/multimedia-gallery/README.md

 ## Running the app after other changes

 1) Run on a cmd the command "pip install -r requirements.txt"
-2) Run the app using "python manage.py runserver"
+2) Run the app using "env\Scripts\activate.bat && python manage.py runserver"

 ## Before uploading - If you add new modules or libraries